MariaDB

 Bye

-After that you may access the database from MariaDB command-line tool by running:
+After that, access the database by running:

 $ mysql -u valeria -p